What Is Forward Head Posture?

 What Causes Forward Head Posture?

-The methods vary from lifting weights, muscle therapy, vibrational cervical traction devices, head weights, adjustments and/or manipulations of spinal vertebra, postural re-education, ergonomic modifications, corrective pillows, back supports, …. the list is almost endless of simple home based measures to complicated and expensive office based procedures.
+The methods vary from, muscle therapy, cervical traction devices, adjustments and/or manipulations of spinal vertebra, postural re-education, ergonomic modifications, corrective pillows, back supports, …. the list is almost endless of simple home based measures to complicated and expensive office based procedures.
 Any help in the right direction is beneficial, even easy posture first aid measures.

 It is important to have a method that is easy to do and can be done anywhere and anytime.
 It also does not require any exercise equipment, although there are products to assist.
 The forward head posture correction exercise can be done quickly and repeated many times throughout the course of a day.
 This is important since we are also trying to break a bad habit.